 \subsubsection{Fast Deep Exemplar Colorization}

-Current exemplar-based colorization methods suffer from two challenges: 1) they are sensitive to the selection of reference images, and 2) they have high time and resource consumption.
-Inspired by stylization characteristics in feature extracting and blending, Xu~\etal~\cite{xu2020CVPR} proposed a stylization-based architecture for fast deep exemplar colorization.
-The proposed architecture consists of two parts: a transfer sub-net that learns a coarse chrominance map (ab map in CIELab color space) and a colorization sub-net that refines the map to generate the final colored result.
-The proposed method aims to generate plausible colorization results in real-time, whether the input and exemplar image are semantically related or not.
+CCurrent exemplar-based colorization methods suffer from two challenges: 1) they are sensitive to selecting reference images, and 2) they have high time and resource consumption.
+Inspired by stylization characteristics in feature extraction and blending, Xu~\etal~\cite{xu2020CVPR} proposed a stylization-based architecture for fast deep exemplar colorization.
+The proposed architecture consists of a transfer sub-net that learns a coarse chrominance map (ab map in CIELab color space) and a colorization sub-net that refines the map to generate the final colored result.
+The proposed method seeks to produce realistic colorization results in real time, regardless of the semantic relationship between the input and exemplar image.

 More specifically, an encoder-decoder structure is used for the transfer sub-net, which takes the target-reference image pairs as the input and output initial ab map.
-The pre-trained VGG19 module (from $conv1_1$ layer to $conv4_1$ layer) is treated as the encoder and a symmetrical decoder for image reconstruction.
+The pre-trained VGG19 module (from the $conv1_1$ layer to the $conv4_1$ layer) is treated as the encoder and a symmetrical decoder for image reconstruction.
 In addition, the fast Adaptive Instance Normalization (AdaIN) \cite{AdaIN} is utilized after convolutional layers to accelerate feature matching and blending.
 The ab map generated by the transfer sub-net is inaccurate and has some artifacts.
-To refine it, a colorization sub-net that adopts an analogous U-Net structure is designed, which takes a known luminance map along with initial chrominance ab map as input.
+To refine it, a colorization sub-net that adopts an analogous U-Net structure is designed, taking a known luminance map and an initial chrominance ab map as input.

-In the original implementations, the transfer sub-net is trained on the Microsoft COCO dataset~\cite{lin2014coco} by minimizing the sum of the L$_2$ loss while the colorization sub-net is trained on the ImageNet dataset~\cite{deng2009imagenet} by minimizing the Huber loss~\cite{Huberloss}.
+In the original implementations, the transfer sub-net is trained on the Microsoft COCO dataset~\cite{lin2014coco} by minimizing the sum of the $\ell_2$ loss, while the colorization sub-net is trained on the ImageNet dataset~\cite{deng2009imagenet} by minimizing the Huber loss~\cite{Huberloss}.